ChromeBook Developer Mode *

 - Let the ChromeBook sit, it will beep twice and then reboot.
 The screen will then say, “System is transitioning into Developer Mode.
 All data will be cleared.”
 This is normal.
 However, it WILL erase all of your data unless you turn off the Chromebook NOW!

-- After about 5-6 minutes, the ChromeBook will reboot and return to the “OS verification is OFF” screen.
+- After about 5-6 minutes (note the progress bar at the top of the screen), the ChromeBook will reboot and return to the “OS verification is OFF” screen.
 Either leave the device alone and (after about 25-30 seconds) it will boot into the initial Chrome OS desktop – or, you can press <ctrl> <d> to speed up the process.

 - The normal Chrome OS desktop appears with a dialog box asking you to connect to a network.